Category Archives: computers

 Extract subpictures from file

 The second number in the -map parameter selects the (zero-indexed) stream to extract.
-Use something like mediainfo to determine which stream to select, then issue something like this:
+Use something like mediainfo to determine which stream to select, then issue something like one of these:

 Subtitle Edit can read subpictures and convert them to text subtitles.
 As long as you have a .NET runtime available, it should work; I’ve run it on Windows 11 and Gentoo Linux.
 Its accuracy is pretty good, especially if you have it use one of the Tesseract OCR engines.